mridulrb/Deep-Learning-on-Model-Asset-Exchange/slides/README_slides.md

 **Details** <br />
-In this workshop you will be introduced to OpenShift Deployment and IBM Watson Discovery.
+Learn about the Model Asset Exchange (MAX) where you can deploy your model locally as a Microservice on Docker, or IBM Cloud.

 🎓 What will you learn? <br />
-- What are the basic concepts used by OpenShift and IBM Watson Discovery.
-- How to create and run the Deep-Learning-on-Model-Asset-Exchange application in a container running on Red Hat OpenShift.
+- What is the Model Asset Exchange (MAX)
+- How can you deploy a Deep Learning model.
+- How does the model get deployed and trained over a Container.
+- We'll conclude with an interactive lab where we will deploy a model from MAX.

 👩‍💻 Who should attend? <br />
 Developers and those interested in OpenShift, and IBM Watson Discovery.